virocon-organization/virocon/README.rst

 About
 -----

-viroconcom is a package belonging to the software ViroCon.
-The package viroconcom handles the statistical computations.
+viroconcom is a software package to compute environmental contours.
+It is written in Python 3.7.4 and belongs to the software ViroCon, which also offers a GUI.

 ViroCon helps you to design marine structures, which need to withstand load combinations based on wave, wind and current.
 It lets you define